HomeDocumentation

 14AI Detection

-The AI Detection page lets you configure how the extension monitors usage of AI platforms (such as ChatGPT, Claude, Gemini, and others).
+The AI Detection page lets you configure how the extension monitors AI platforms such as ChatGPT, Claude, Gemini, and others.

 15Settings & Integrations